116 3rd St SE

 “This is the first time the county is considering a data center, and the board wants to make sure that all of the things surrounding it are discussed in public,” said Darrin Gage, the county’s director of policy and administration.
 “Google has been nothing but receptive” to that.

-Linn County Planning and Development Director Charlie Nichols said the county was approached several months ago by a consultant interested in the county’s rules and regulations pertaining to data centers — facilities that house computer servers, data storage and other technical equipment.
+Linn County Planning and Development Director Charlie Nichols said the county was approached several months ago by a consultant interested in the county’s rules and regulations pertaining to data centers — large facilities that house computer servers, data storage and other technical equipment.

 The first is a data center zoning code currently being drafted by county staff to formally outline how and where data centers could be constructed in Linn County.
 Nichols said the plan is to have that code ready by the end of the year.